 Section 1. is elected Chairman.
-Section 2. is elected Vice Chairman. is elected Secretary. is elected Assistant Secretary.
+Section 2. is elected Vice Chairman.
+Section 3 is elected Assistant Secretary. is elected Assistant Secretary. is elected Assistant Secretary.
 Section 4. is elected Treasurer.
 Section 5. is elected as Assistant Treasurer.
 Section 6.
-All resolutions or part hereby repealed to the e s of Resolutions in conflict herewith are xtent of such conflict.
+All resolutions or par hereby repealed to the ts of Resolutions in conflict herewith are extent of such conflict.
 Section 7.
-This Resolution shall adoption. become effective immediately upon its PASSED AN ND ADOPTED THIS DAY of January, 2021 ATTEST: VILLAGES OF WESTPORT COMMUNITY DEVELOPMENT DISTRICT Secretary/Ass sistant Secretary Chairman/Vice-Chairman
+This Resolution shall adoption. become effective immediately upon its PASSED AN ND ADOPTED THIS DAY of January, 2022 ATTEST: VILLAGES OF WESTPORT COMMUNITY DEVELOPMENT DISTRICT Secretary/As sistant Secretary Chairman/Vice-Chairman